 In the U.S., Roanoke Trade and Corporation for International Business (also known as boomerang carnets) issue ATA Carnets on behalf of the United States Council for International Business (USCIB).
 U.S. Customs and Border Protection (CBP) has designated USCIB as the guarantor of the carnets, meaning USCIB would be liable for payment in cases in which the terms of the carnet were violated.

 Like an ATA Carnet, a Temporary Importation Bond (TIB) can be used to temporarily import commercial goods into and out of a country.
-However, unlike an ATA Carnet, a TIB is only good for one entry into a country and must be repurchased for every re-entry into that country, or for each entry into another country.
+However, unlike a carnet, a TIB is only good for one entry into a country and must be repurchased for every re-entry into that country, or for each entry into another country.

 A TIB also requires the individual or business to file a CBP Form 3461 (Entry/Immediate Delivery) or CBP Form 7501 (Entry Summary), as well as to secure a customs bond from a surety or Licensed Customs Broker.

-An ATA Carnet can be used as many times as necessary during the 12-month period that it’s valid and can be used in any country that accepts carnets.
-Additionally, no other documents are required upon entry other than the ATA Carnet.
+A carnet can be used as many times as necessary during the 12-month period that it’s valid and can be used in any country that accepts carnets.
+Additionally, no other documents are required upon entry other than the carnet.